 Attribute Grammars.
-Attribute grammars [16] associate grammar symbols with synthesized and derived attributes.
+Attribute grammars [17] associate grammar symbols with synthesized and derived attributes.
 This allows checking semantic properties; if attributes use a general-purpose programming language, one can express arbitrarily complex semantic properties.
-The meta-compiler JastAdd [11], for instance, supports imperative specifications in Java; the same holds for ANTLR (Java) and yacc (C).
+The meta-compiler JastAdd [12], for instance, supports imperative specifications in Java; the same holds for ANTLR (Java) and yacc (C).
 ISLa's mix of quantifiers, structural predicates, and SMT-LIB assertions allows expressing important input properties and can be used for parsing and producing inputs alike.

 Grammar-Based Test Generation.
-Context-Free Grammars are well-suited for syntax-aware test input generation.
-CSmith [27] and LangFuzz [13] use CFGs as a basis to randomly create syntactically valid C and JavaScript programs, respectively; Grammarinator [12] produces inputs from ANTLR grammars.
-The underlying grammars are typically hand-written, but can also be mined from programs [9] and inputs [17].
+Context-Free Grammars are well suited for syntax-aware test input generation.
+CSmith [30] and LangFuzz [14] use CFGs as a basis to randomly create syntactically valid C and JavaScript programs, respectively; Grammarinator [13] produces inputs from ANTLR grammars.
+The underlying grammars are typically handwritten, but can also be mined from programs [10] and inputs [18].
 ISLa fits between Grammarinator and CSmith: It can produce inputs from different language models like Grammarinator, but fulfills semantic properties like CSmith.
 Yet, the probability that Grammarinator will create a valid TAR file from a CFG approaches zero, and CSmith can only generate-well-C files.

 Test Generation with Semantic Properties.
-FormatFuzzer [5] is a fuzzer for binary formats.
-It is parameterized with binary templates as language models, which resemble C structs, but come with added code for satisfying semantic constraints, including complex expressions, control statements and functions.
+FormatFuzzer [6] is a fuzzer for binary formats.
+It is parameterized with binary templates as language models.
+Those resemble C structs, but come with added code for satisfying semantic constraints, including complex expressions, control statements, and functions.
 These constraints are strictly local, though, mainly supporting checksums and length fields for binary formats.
 Non-local and complex constraints, such as def-use properties, have to be programmatically implemented.
 ISLa's constraints, in contrast, are declarative, can apply to arbitrary elements in the derivation tree, and are easily solved using Z3.

-Pan et al. [21] use Higher-Order Attribute Grammars [26] for fuzz testing, providing custom predicates for parse tree manipulation (e.g., length constraints and checksum computation) in a generalpurpose programming language.
+Pan et al. [22] use Higher-Order Attribute Grammars [29] for fuzz testing, providing custom predicates for parse tree manipulation (e.g., length constraints and checksum computation) in a generalpurpose programming language.
 The approach neither supports parsing nor generation from scratch.

-Dewey et al. [4] propose to express grammars and constraints using the Prolog Constraint Logic Programming (CLP) framework for language-based test generation.
-As Prolog is relatively declarative, CLP shares the idea of declarative constraints with ISLa; however, CLP-based language fuzzers also cannot be used for parsing.
+Dewey et al. [5] propose to program grammars and constraints in Prolog using its Constraint Logic Programming (CLP) library for language-based test generation.
+All their predicates are applicationspecific, which is the exception for ISLa.
+There is no tool such as ISLearn to infer Prolog programs.
+ISLa supports all Z3 theories, whereas CLP only supports integer arithmetic.
+Finally, CLP-based language fuzzers cannot be used for parsing.

 Property-Based Testing.
-Pioneered by QuickCheck [2], Property-Based Testing (PBT) automatically produces data structures of the host language to test individual functions against user-defined properties.
+Pioneered by QuickCheck [2], Property-Based Testing (PBT) produces data structures of the host language to test individual functions against user-defined properties.
 This allows expressing features in the host programming language, which is not available when working with unstructured system inputs.
-ProSyT [3] and Luck [18] generate data structures for Erlang and Haskell, respectively, separating and solving semantic constraints from data types.
+ProSyT [4] and Luck [19] generate data structures for Erlang and Haskell, resp., separating semantic constraints from data types.

 Generally, the concept of parsing and mutating existing data is not present in PBT.
-One exception is Zest [20], which leverages program feedback to create syntactically valid input mutants exercising interesting program paths.
+One exception is Zest [21], which leverages program feedback to create syntactically valid input mutants exercising interesting program paths.
 The central difference between ISLa and all PBT approaches is that ISLa operates at the system level, producing system inputs rather than internal data structures.
 Mining Invariants.
-Daikon [6] is the seminal work for extracting invariant candidates from program executions-pre- and postconditions as well as data invariants; its pattern matching approach is the inspiration for ISLearn.
-Recent advances in the field focus on program verification, loop invariants, and the usage of neural networks [28].
+Daikon [7] is the seminal work for extracting invariant candidates from program executions-pre- and postconditions as well as data invariants; its pattern matching approach is the inspiration for ISLearn.
+Recent advances in the field focus on program verification, loop invariants, and the usage of neural networks [31].
 Unlike ISLearn, all these approaches operate at the unit level, and cannot generate targeted executions to refine invariants.
 To the best of our knowledge, ISLearn is the first approach to specify, determine, and refine invariants at the system level.